thacherhussain/build-my-mac/readme.md

 <hr>

-## Getting Started

-Before getting started download the most recent versions of XCode, XCode command line tools, and new operating systems (as applicable) to a thumb drive.

 #### Quick Reformating Guide. 💾

 Obviously, back up all the files you don't want to have blown away before going through this process.